Particular/docs.particular.net/transports/msmq/distributor/index.md

 As a standard NServiceBus process, the Distributor maintains all the fault-tolerant and performance characteristics of NServiceBus but is designed to never overwhelm any of the worker nodes.

 WARNING: Keep in mind that the Distributor is designed for *load balancing within a single site* and not between different sites.
-For information on using NServiceBus across multiple physical sites, use [the gateway](/nservicebus/gateway/multi-site-deployments.md).
+For information on using NServiceBus across multiple physical sites, see [the gateway](/nservicebus/gateway/multi-site-deployments.md).

 ## How the Distributor works